Héctor Olivera (film director): Biography

-He has occasionally received criticism for his choice of projects.
+Olivera has occasionally received criticism for his choice of projects.
 While he has been recognized for delivering poignant political messages in some of his films he has also directed much more commercial fare.
 Argentine film historian Tamara Falicov addressed Olivera's track record in an article about American and Argentine co-productions in the 1980s and 1990s:

 "Olivera stated in an interview that these more politically engaged films were in a sense "subsidized" by the more popular genres that he and Ayala produced.
 In order for Argentine film to survive, Olivera believes, it must conform to an industrial model as well as serving as a vehicle for cultural production.
 This model thus far has been successful, as Aries is one of the few remaining Argentine film studios still in production."

 Festival juries

 In 1988 he was selected as a member of the jury for the feature films official selection at the Cannes Film Festival.
 In 1998 he was selected as a member of the jury at the 48th Berlin International Film Festival that selected the "Golden Bear."